How To Change Your Dog’s Food Safely

 Food Sensitivity

-If your pooch has an upset stomach or itchy skin, a food sensitivity may be the culprit.
-Dogs can develop adverse reactions to certain ingredients in their food, even if they’ve been eating that ingredient for years.
-If you suspect a food sensitivity, consult with your vet, who can recommend an appropriate diet switch.
+Food sensitivity may be the culprit if your pooch has an upset stomach or itchy skin.
+Dogs can react adversely to certain ingredients in their food, like eggs, even if they’ve been eating that ingredient for years.
+If you suspect a food sensitivity, consult your vet, who can recommend an appropriate diet switch.

 Life Stage

 Nutrition needs also change when dogs become older.
-When small and medium-sized dogs reach the age of 7-years-old or so, you should transition them to mature adult or senior dog food.
-This ensures they’re receiving the best level of nutrients for their older life stage.
+When small and medium-sized dogs reach the age of 7 years old or so, you should transition them to mature adult or senior dog food.
+This ensures they’re receiving the best nutrients for their older life stage.
 Larger breed dogs should make this change around 6 years old because their bones and muscles age faster than smaller breeds.

 The best way to transition your dog’s food is to mix your current dog food with the new dog food for at least 5 days.
-This allows for your dog’s digestive tract to adjust without suffering from stomach issues.
+This allows your dog’s digestive tract to adjust without suffering from stomach issues.
+Switching off the current food too suddenly can cause stomach upset, indigestion, diarrhea, and even blood in a dog’s stool.
+A gradual transition from the old diet to the new diet is best.
+Some dogs may need more than 5 days.

 Infographic: How to change dog food gradually